kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 That callback function takes one parameter we've called `player`, which points to the JSON file.
 Next, we use jQuery's `$.each()` method to do what the `for...in` loop did before and look for properties in our JSON data.

-`$.each()` also takes parameters: the first one is `players` parameter which, again, is pointing to our JSON data.
+`$.each()` also takes parameters: the first one is `players` parameter, which, again, is pointing to our JSON data.
 The second parameter is another callback function that loads the data onto the page, and inside particular page elements we create.

 In the function, we created a variable called `newDiv` that used jQuery to create a new div tag.
 Then we used jQuery's `.append()` method to look for any `playerOne` properties in the items of the JSON object, and place them inside of the newly created div tag.